 When to Visit New Orleans for Mardi Gras

-If you are planning on visiting New Orleans specifically for Mardi Gras, we’d suggest coming for the six days leading up to Mardi Gras to give yourself plenty of time for sight-seeing as well as parade watching.
+If you’re planning on visiting New Orleans specifically for Mardi Gras, we’d suggest coming for at least the six days leading up to Mardi Gras to give yourself plenty of time for sightseeing as well as parade watching.

 How Long Does Mardi Gras Last in New Orleans?

-There are normally around 80 parades scheduled in New Orleans during Mardi Gras, running from the 6th January through to Mardi Gras itself.
+There are normally around 80 parades scheduled in New Orleans during Carnival, running from the 6th January through to Mardi Gras itself.
 So whenever you visit, you should be able to see a parade.

-You should also try and see at least one parade in the French Quarter, as these are foot parades rather than vehicle driven parades, so they have a different feel.
+You should also try and see at least one parade in the French Quarter.
+These are foot parades rather than vehicle-driven parades, so they have a different feel.

 We’d also recommend trying to catch some of the other parades during your time in the city so you get the full experience.
 There are multiple parades a day following various routes, so you shouldn’t have difficulty finding one to watch.